rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 <!-- I'll ghost everything except the question mark operator in the libreoffice
 file.
-Also note the `#![feature(question_mark)]` line won't be needed once this feature has made it into a stable version of Rust, which will happen well before the book's publication. /Carol -->
+Also note the `#![feature(question_mark)]` line won't be needed once this feature has made it into a stable version of Rust, which will happen well before the book's publication.

+In order to run the code examples that have the `#![feature(question_mark)]` line, you'll need to install a nightly version of the Rust compiler.
+Again, readers of the book won't need to do this since we expect the question mark feature to stabilize before publication.

+/Carol -->

 ```rust
 #![feature(question_mark)]